 4.238 As pointed out in the strategy, 23% of CO2 emissions come from the transport sector.
 Nationally over a third of journeys under two miles, and 55% of journeys under five miles are made by car or van.
 If people are given more transport options, through improving public transport and the pedestrian and cycling environment, big reductions in emissions and congestion could be achieved.
 But it is also important to encourage the use of electric vehicles and cleaner, fuel-efficient cars among those who still need to use cars for their daily travel, particularly as an Air Quality Management Area (AQMA) runs through the centre of Our Neighbourhood.
 Developments which would normally fall below the threshold for requiring a Transport Statement or a Transport Assessment may be required to provide this analysis if the site falls within or is close to the AQMA.
 This may also lead to transport improvements being required as mitigation.
 Air quality is covered in detail in Figure 1 of the Plan.

-4.245 The Durham City Regeneration Masterplan (Durham County Council, 2014) and its update (Durham County Council, 2016c) have a number of implementation projects and actions relevant to transport in Our Neighbourhood (a subset of the Durham City area covered by the Masterplan).
-There are projects to improve the bus station, cycle and pedestrian routes, and junctions on the A690, but proposals for relief roads have since been withdrawn.
+4.239 The Durham City Regeneration Masterplan (Durham County Council, 2014) and its update (Durham County Council, 2016c) have a number of implementation projects and actions relevant to transport in Our Neighbourhood (a subset of the Durham City area covered by the Masterplan).
+There are projects to improve the bus station, cycle and pedestrian routes, and junctions on the A690.
 The Masterplan update notes what has been delivered and outlines key future activities.
-Completed projects include the refurbishment of most of the road and pavements in North Road, cycle path provision to the railway station, and preparations for installation of a SCOOT system at the traffic lights on the Gilesgate and Leazes Bowl roundabouts.
+Completed projects include the refurbishment of most of the road and pavements in North Road, cycle path provision to the railway station, and the installation of a SCOOT system at the traffic lights on the Gilesgate and Leazes Bowl roundabouts.
 However, the Plan can only address issues within Our Neighbourhood and consider ways to encourage cycling and walking and the use of public transport.

 4.240 A number of saved policies of the City of Durham Local Plan (T4, T19, T21, Q1, Q2, Q4, Q8) are relevant to the following transport policies.